SIDE Field Trip

 About the Speaker(s)

-Alongside my husband Ben King, we 50:50 sharemilk 650 cross bred and jersey cows, in North Canterbury.
+Alongside her husband Ben King, they 50:50 sharemilk 650 cross bred and jersey cows, in North Canterbury.

-We have two children, Lincoln and Isabelle and a fluffy Samoyed dog called Ted who regularly features on our instagram and Facebook.
+They have two children, Lincoln and Isabelle and a fluffy Samoyed dog called Ted who regularly features on their instagram and Facebook.

-We have been in the industry for 11 years when Ben started as a farm assistant and I worked in a farm store.
-I wasn’t bought up in farming and had no exposure to it til Ben went farming.
-We went contract milking in 2018 and worked our way up to 50:50 in 2022.
+They have been in the industry for 11 years when Ben started as a farm assistant and Allie worked in a farm store.
+Allie wasn’t bought up in farming and had no exposure to it until Ben went farming.
+They then went contract milking in 2018 and worked our way up to 50:50 in 2022.

 What They Wish They Knew: Lessons From The Dairy Journey

-What They Wish They Knew: Lessons From the Dairy Journey
+What They Wish They Knew: Lessons From the Dairy Journey...click for more info

 About This Workshop